akoidan/pychat/README.md

 * add message queue if socketed is currently disconnected ???
 * Add link to gihub in console
 * webrtc connection lost while transfering file causes js error
 * Add title for room.
-* Show online status right of Direct user's messages besides channels' online
 * TODO if someone offers a new call till establishing connection for a call self.call_receiver_channel would be set to wrong
 * !!!IMPORTANT Debug call dialog by switching channels while calling and no.
 * shape-inside for contentteditable